john-itcsolutions/cheirrs/README.md

 (The database schemata for ITCSA's project are private and available only under certain conditions.)

    {  If you have implemented a kubeflow installation (above) on one partition of the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass to allow creation of two Ubuntu virtual machines, on this second partition (ie dual-boot Ubuntu/Ubuntu).
-Repeat all the following relevant instructions for a second ubuntu vm (run only one vm at a time):
+     you will need to obtain multipass to allow creation of four (a master control plane machine called 'primary', with node-1, node-2 and node-3)
+     Ubuntu virtual machines (Kubernetes "nodes"), on this second partition (ie dual-boot Ubuntu/Ubuntu).
+Repeat all the following relevant instructions for four ubuntu vm's:

 `sudo snap install multipass`

-     then (if you have a spare 16GB RAM and 4 spare cores)
+`multipass launch -n primary -c 1 -m 8GB -d 90GB`

+`multipass launch -n node-1 -c 1 -m 6GB -d 90GB`

-`multipass launch -n <machine-name> -c 4 -m 16GB -d 250GB`
+`multipass launch -n node-2 -c 1 -m 6GB -d 90GB`

-     and if you don't, you could try (as a minimum standard);

-`multipass launch -n <machine-name> -c 2 -m 6GB -d 100GB`
+`multipass launch -n node-3 -c 1 -m 6GB -d 90GB`

-     (You can tweak these settings)
+     (You can tweak those settings)
-     And end-up with a LTS Ubuntu vm to install the following software on.
+     And end-up with 4 x LTS Ubuntu vm's to install the following software on.

-`multipass shell <machine-name>`
+`multipass shell primary`

     is how to enter the vm.

      Inside the vm, you should create a place to mount your Host's working directory: